TheOdinProject/curriculum/foundations/javascript_basics/fundamentals-2.md

 This section contains helpful links to other content.
 It isn't required, so consider it supplemental.

-*  While Regular Expressions is rarely the solution you actually want to use.
-You can use this as a resource to better understand how to use regex as another tool for strings.
-Keep in mind there are other solutions you can use for handling strings that are preferable to Regular Expressions typically.
+*  Even though Regular Expressions (regex) often isn't the solution you want to utilize, you can still use this as a resource to better understand its use as another tool for strings.
+Keep in mind that there are other solutions you can implement for handling strings that are preferable to Regular Expressions.
 [The Net Ninja's Regular Expressions Tutorial](https://www.youtube.com/playlist?list=PL4cUxeGkcC9g6m_6Sld9Q4jzqdqHd2HiD).

 ### Knowledge Check